United States Armed Forces: Personnel

-The U.S. Armed Forces is the world's third largest military by active personnel, after the Chinese People's Liberation Army and the Indian Armed Forces, consisting of 1,359,685 servicemembers in the regular armed forces with an additional 799,845 servicemembers in the reserves as of 28 February 2019.
+The U.S. Armed Forces is the world's third largest military by active personnel, after the Chinese People's Liberation Army and the Indian Armed Forces, consisting of 1,359,685 service members in the regular armed forces with an additional 799,845 service members in the reserves as of 28 February 2019.

 While the United States Armed Forces is an all-volunteer military, conscription through the Selective Service System can be enacted at the president's request and Congress' approval, with all males ages 18 through 25 living in the United States required to register with the Selective Service.

 Although the constitutionality of registering only males for Selective Service was challenged by federal district court in 2019, its legality was upheld by a federal appeals court in 2020.

 As in most militaries, members of the U.S. Armed Forces hold a rank, either that of officer, warrant officer or enlisted, to determine seniority and eligibility for promotion.
 Those who have served are known as veterans.

-Rank names may be different between services, but they are matched to each other by their corresponding paygrade.
-Officers who hold the same rank or paygrade are distinguished by their date of rank to determine seniority.
-Officers who serve in certain positions of office of importance set by law, outrank all other officers on active duty of the same rank and paygrade, regardless of their date of rank.
+Rank names may be different between services, but they are matched to each other by their corresponding pay grade.

+Officers who hold the same rank or pay grade are distinguished by their date of rank to determine seniority.
+Officers who serve in certain positions of office of importance set by law, outrank all other officers on active duty of the same rank and pay grade, regardless of their date of rank.

 Personnel by service

-Total number of authorized personnel in FY23.
+Total number of authorized personnel in FY26.